 She got it fixed and texted me she would just deduct from rent.
 I know this isn’t legal but what is Landlords recourse?
 Can I withhold deposit for the repairs?
 It was a matter of a few hours, not even 24hrs to remedy on my pair.

 My mother does not have a p.o.a. shes recently been diagnosed with dementia and Alzheimer's.
 Her bills are not getting paid.
 She's not eating.
 She refuses help and meals on wheels.
-I don't have the income to pay for court costs, how do I take over so she's financially safe and gets the care she...
+I don't have the income to pay for court costs, how do I take over so she's financially safe and...
 Read more »

 You do not have to spend your money- the cost of a "conservatorship" should be paid from her assets.
-You will need a sworn statement/affidavit from her doctor confirming the diagnosis of dementia but also stating the doctor's opinion as to whether she can manage her own affairs ( do this first...Read more »
+You will need a sworn statement/affidavit from her doctor confirming the diagnosis of dementia but also stating the doctor's opinion as to whether she can manage her own affairs ( do...Read more »

 My husband is "too busy right now" to draw up a will.
 We moved to Tennessee from Florida in Sept 2018 and bought a house with a mortgage.
 He has two daughters with families in Colorado.
 I am their step-mother.
 If he dies, does his personal property automatically go to me, his wife, by Tennessee law?